ericblade/mws-advanced/API.md

 A list of hosts you can use with the mws-advanced "host" option, hashed by MWS Region Name.

+## InvalidUsage

+**Extends Error**

+Thrown when completely Invalid Parameters are given and we have no way of making sense of them

+## ServiceError

+**Extends extError**

+Thrown when an Error response comes from the Service (not a mws-simple.ServerError though)

+## RequestCancelled

+**Extends extError**

+Thrown when a request is cancelled by MWS -- we have no way of knowing automatically if we should retry or not

+## ValidationError

+**Extends extError**

+Thrown when parameters fail validation locally, before being sent to MWS

 ## recursionCount

 flattenResult does some recursion.
 We need to act differently on the initial iteration.